ManishSingh-01/full-stack_chatApp/k8s/README.md

 # 🚀 Full-Stack Chat App Deployment Guide: Kubernetes (Kind) & Docker Compose

 Welcome to the official guide for deploying a **Full-Stack Chat Application** on your local machine.
-Whether you're a student, a professional, or someone exploring the world of Kubernetes and Docker, this guide is designed to help you deploy the app with ease.
+Whether you're a student a professional, or someone exploring the world of Kubernetes and Docker, this guide is designed to help you deploy the app with ease.

 In this tutorial, you will learn how to:
 1. Set up a local Kubernetes environment using **Kind**.